-One of the interesting facts about Turkey is that it lies both in Turkish and Asia.
+One of the interesting facts about Turkey is that it lies both in Europe and Asia..
 It has a very rich civilization that is influenced by many empires as well as different religions and ethnicities.
-Moreover, you will witness the marks of both European and Asian culture in Turkey.
+Moreover, you will witness the marks of both European and Asian cultures in Turkey.

 Table of Content

 - Time Perception in Turkey

 - Facts to Know about Barber Shops and Hairdressers

 - Smoking is Common